LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 Claire Cook fed back on her work at Cheltenham.

-\- Period of time where customer do a lot of research; using website quite a bit, looking at other applications, using to find a successful architect
+She found that there was a period of time where users do a lot of their own research; using the website quite a bit, looking at other applications to get a sense of what would be acceptable, and even using it to find an architect that had been successful in having applications approved.

 Claire had spent time analysing the types of customers that use planning services, which she'd used in her customer journey map.
 Luiza is looking to echo this approach with some work Torchbox are doing on the results.